Differencing and Coadding JWST Images with Matched Point Spread Function: Abstract

 \section{Abstract}

-We present an algorithm to derive difference images for data taken with the JWST with matched PSFs.
-It is based on the SFFT method but with revisions to accommodate the rotations and spatial variations of the Point Spread Functions (PSFs).
+We present an algorithm to derive difference images for data taken with the JWST with matched point-spread functions (PSFs).
+It is based on the saccadic fast Fourier transform (SFFT) method but with revisions to accommodate the rotations and spatial variations of the PSFs.
 It allows for spatially varying kernels in B-spline form with separately controlled photometric scaling and \textit{Tikhonov} kernel regularization for harnessing the ultimate fitting flexibility.
-We present this method using the JWST/NIRCam images of Abell cluster 2744 acquired in JWST Cycle 1 as the test data.
+We present this method using the JWST/NIRCam images of galaxy cluster Abell 2744 acquired in JWST Cycle 1 as the test data.
 The algorithm can be useful for time-domain source detection and differential photometry with the JWST.
-It can also co-add images of multiple exposures taken at different field orientations.
-The co-added images preserve the sharpness of the central cores of the PSFs, and the positions and shapes of the objects are matched precisely with B-splines across the field.
+It can also coadd images of multiple exposures taken at different field orientations.
+The coadded images preserve the sharpness of the central cores of the PSFs, and the positions and shapes of the objects are matched precisely with B-splines across the field.

 \keywords{image subtraction, transient detection, JWST}